作者:Mehdi NiliAhmadabadi,SyedJafar Oskouee,MohammadNasser Hashemian, MohammadBagher Abbaszadeh, Ramak Rouhipour, MohammadTaher Rajabi

 According to this study men were almost four times more commonly affected than women.
 86.7% of patients were younger than 40 and 51.4% were under 20.
 The age distribution for the occurrence of serious ocular trauma is similar to other studies[6,7].

-Both hospital and population based studies indicate that a large number of injuries affect males and the site of injury is more common at work and the dominance of men is largely because they are the majority of the work force[810].
+Both hospital and population based studies indicate that a large number of injuries affect males and the site of injury is more common at work and the dominance of men is largely because they are the majority of the work force[810].

 Dannenberg et al[11] reported an average age of 28 years.
 In their study 77% of cases were younger than 40 and 17% were younger than 20.

+In our study, patients younger than 10 years old were the most common patients at risk of ocular trauma.
+In a similar study by the author that included fewer cases, 25% of injuries had occurred in patients younger than 10 years old.
 Accordingly, the age of occurrence of ocular injury in Iran seems to be lower than that stated in the literature[2] .This finding points to the vulnerability of children and adolescents to traumatic agents.
 This fact underscores the role of family education in preventing ocular accidents.

 On the other hand, girls with less than 10 years were 2.2 times more commonly injured compared to other age groups.
 This finding is supported by the fact that girls spent more time at home.
+Blunt trauma lead to more number of enucleation, so it seems that when blunt trauma leads to globe rupture and patient admission, the prognosis can be even poorer than penetrating trauma.

 Table 1 Causes of penetrating ocular trauma at Farabi Eye Hospital, Tehran, Iran in 2002(略)